Hermitage Golden Corral donating food to local social services organization

 HERMITAGE, Pa.
-(WKBN) – A restaurant owner in Hermitage wants to help his community during this challenging time.
+(WYTV) – A restaurant owner in Hermitage wants to help his community during this challenging time.

 Golden Corral is donating vegetables, produce and other surplus food items to the Prince of Peace Center in Farrell.